lucblender/simple_canvas/README.md

 In addition, the sequencer, random voltage, pulser, and envelopes can be triggered by a different source: the clock, pulser, and sequencer.
 This feature lets you have three distinct tempos running in the instrument.

+### Sync the Canvas with your setup using eurorack module

+It is possible to use the eurorack module [MIDI-sync-power-dev-board](https://github.com/lucblender/MIDI-sync-power-dev-board) to power up the canvas and use a sync in and MIDI input.

+More information on how to wire the Canvas to the MIDI-sync-power-dev-board at the end of the [how to build instructions](HOW_TO_BUILD.md).

 # Requirement

 The Canvas is made using Arduino IDE.
 You'll need the following dependencies: